 There are no doubt many other such tales out there.
 The “fringe” naturalist, historian, and writer Charles Fort made it his life’s great passion to report on such strange and over-whelming mass phenomena.
 In his The Book of the Damned (1914) we have copious documentation of Nature run amok.
 It’s unsettling but also engrossing reading.

 For sure, we “love” Nature.
 We depend on Nature (despite out living in denial so much of the time) …but we also fear Nature.
 Those of us who study Nature prefer to call this respecting Nature.
 Those who embrace Nature call it obeying Nature.
 When we disobey Nature, or deny its fundamental reality, we pay the price, sometimes horrifyingly.

 But to my thinking, there is an important question to be asked: Is it possible, that massive numbers of animals could, on some level (if not conscious, then on some deep limbic, or reptilian, level), recognize an existential threat and take coordinated action to stop or reverse it?

-At some point in our collective, tribal pasts, we experienced this revolt, on some scale (and certainly, insect plagues destroying crops are a nearly universal example of Nature “taking over” ).
-The memory is there, repressed most of the time, but still emergent in our Myths and Arts (like cinema) to remind us: we are not the masters of Nature; we are always subject to its rules…and its ruthless repercussions.
+At some point in our diverse, tribal pasts, we experienced this revolt, on some scale (and certainly, insect plagues destroying plant life are a nearly universal and ancient example of Nature “taking over” ).
+The memory is there, repressed most of the time, but yet emergent in our Myths and Arts, to remind us: we are not the masters of Nature; we are always subject to its rules…and its ruthless repercussions.